How To Run A Faster Mile: 6 Expert Training Strategies

 Improving your mile time can benefit most runners because many of the same training plan strategies will improve your overall aerobic fitness, anaerobic fitness, leg speed, and even pacing.
 These can all help you run a faster mile and other longer-distance races faster.

-Before we discuss training strategies for a fast mile run, it is important to note that there is a limit to your ability.
+It is important to note that there is a limit to everyone’s ability.

 After all, there are world records, and unless you are chasing those down, you may hit your peak mile performance and then struggle to see significant improvements.